jindazhao/Fitness-Pals-Application/README.md

 ##User Stories

 - As a user, I want to be able to add my goal to my fitness plan
-- As a user, I want to be able update the name of my fitness plan
+- As a user, I want to be able to add a name of my fitness plan and be able to view it as well
-- As a user, I want to be able to view the name of my fitness plan
+- As a user, I want to be able to add a foot item to a goal
 - As a user, I want to be able to add multiple goals to my fitness plan
 - As a user, I want to be able to view the names of the goals added to my fitness plan